ian-whitestone/rpi-security-system/README.md

 <img src="imgs/background_subtraction/background_subtraction_demo.gif">

 **Note:** This method of background subtraction was entirely based off of a blog post by Adrian Rosebrock over at pyimagesearch.com.
+There are other background subtraction models built directly into OpenCV ([see here](https://docs.opencv.org/3.4/db/d5c/tutorial_py_bg_subtraction.html)), but they are more computationally expensive.
 Check out the references section at the bottom for a link to his post.

 ### Slack Interface
 Slack was used as an interface to the security system since it has a fantastic API, works excellently on mobile and desktop, and removed the need for me to make a GUI.